 Everyone knows that certain foods are associated with certain holidays, but did you ever wonder why that is?
-Thanksgiving has just gone by, and we’re about to enter the Christmas/Hannukah/Kwanzaa/Festivus/New Year/Saturnalia season, so maybe this is a good time for reflection on (and digestion of) some of our holiday dining traditions.
+Thanksgiving is fast approaching, and then we enter the Christmas/Hannukah/Kwanzaa/Festivus/New Year/Saturnalia season, so maybe this is a good time for reflection on (and digestion of) some of our holiday dining traditions.

 Thanksgiving seems pretty obvious — it’s a typical harvest celebration, as old as agriculture itself.
 It was recast as a specifically American event by Abraham Lincoln, who had a vested interest in reminding us that ALL Americans had something in common (there was that Civil War going on at the time).
 There is only one contemporary account of the pilgrim’s first Thanksgiving.
 In a letter written on December 11, 1621, Edward Winslow listed the foods they ate: “the fruit of their labors,” unspecified types of fowl, and venison.
 It seems odd that he would not have included green bean casserole and marshmallow-topped sweet potatoes — maybe they were so obvious that he didn’t need to mention them.
 Seriously, that first Thanksgiving was — and all subsequent Thanksgivings have been —a classic harvest feast, consuming as much of the season’s bounty as possible.
 Remember, before modern food storage methods were invented, many foods were only available at certain times of the year.

 The ancients celebrated the New Year at around the

 same time (January only became the year’s first month with the